rpgarde/ecommerce-backend/README.md

 * Type npm i on your terminal to install all dependencies
 * Type npm run seed to seed the database
 * Type npm start to run the application
+* Check routes on Insomnia (see routes [here](./assets/ecommerce-insomnia.json))

 ## Usage
 See video walkthrough [Part 1](https://drive.google.com/file/d/1ajSgI8dSkMNp08XDrcCPdwZ-D5acjBvl/view) and [Part 2](https://drive.google.com/file/d/1IEMlkfmRPaQir67V2wuAtZAojPsCMwmT/view).
 1. npm start to get started
 2. Go to insomnia and set the necessary routes

-This has the following routes setup under http://localhost:3001/api
+This has the following routes setup under http://localhost:3001/api, you can also import it into your own Insomnia app by going [here](./assets/ecommerce-insomnia.json)
 * /categories
     * GET all categories
     * GET categories by ID (use /categories/:id)